 SLATS methodology

-Since the 1990s and until recently, the Queensland Government has monitored woody vegetation loss due to human-induced land clearing, applying a methodology that used Landsat satellite imagery and a combination of automated image classification, desktop analysis and field methods.
+Since the 1990s and up to 2018, the SLATS monitored woody vegetation loss due to human-induced land clearing, applying a methodology that used Landsat satellite imagery and a combination of automated image classification, desktop analysis and field methods.

 Due to these changes to the SLATS methodology, previous SLATS reporting up to and including the 2017–18 SLATS report is not comparable with any reporting after that date.

-• the production of a detailed map of the extent of Queensland’s woody vegetation, as a baseline for ongoing monitoring, reporting and accounting
+• maintaining a detailed map of the extent of Queensland’s woody vegetation for ongoing monitoring, reporting and accounting

-• approaches for estimating woody vegetation density (i.e. foliage projective cover) and the age of the woody vegetation (since its last major disturbance)
+• methods for estimating woody vegetation density (i.e. foliage projective cover) and the age of the woody vegetation (since its last major disturbance).

-For details about the current SLATS methodology, refer to Statewide Landcover and Trees Study – Methodology overview v1.2 (PDF, 1.1 MB) .
+For details about the current SLATS methodology, refer to Statewide Landcover and Trees Study – Methodology overview v1.3 (PDF, 1 MB) .

 The current SLATS methodology and program enhancements were the subject of a comprehensive independent peer review in 2021.
 The review was led by CSIRO and included experts in remote sensing, ecology, and natural resource management.